Code-the-Dream-School/node-express-pages/lesson2/assignment2.md

     })
     ```
     Then test this (npm run dev) and try with your browser to see the events the server is emitting.
 4. Write a program customEmitter.js.
-In it, create one or several emitters that emit
+In it, create one or several emitters.
-one or several events with
-one or several parameters.
-Then use the emitter "on" function to handle the events each emits, logging the parameters to the screen .
-Then use the emitter "emit" function to emit several events, and make sure that
+Then use the emitter "on" function to handle the events you will emit,
+logging the parameters to the screen.
+Then use the emitter "emit" function to emit several events, with one or several parameters,
+and make sure that
 the events are logged by your event handlers.
 This is your chance to be creative!
 You could
 have an event handler that emits a different event to be picked up by a different handler, for
 example.